Elf Visual Discrimination Game for Preschoolers

 Love,

 P.D.
 Please let me know if you like this game worked for you.
-My goal is to help you in any way I can and I don’t like anything better than to post something that you might find useful.
+My goal is to help you in any way I can, and I’m not too fond of anything better than posting something that you might find helpful.